Cursor Hardening Guide

 - Extensions requesting network/filesystem permissions unnecessarily

-Step 3: Use Extension Allowlist (Cursor Business)
+Step 3: Use Extension Allowlist (Enterprise)

 Recommended Extensions Security Posture